Federal Work-Study

 Federal Work-Study earnings do not count towards a student’s Expected Family Contribution (EFC) value in future years’ FAFSAs.
 Though earnings are reported to the IRS for tax purposes and listed as income in subsequent FAFSAs, income earned through an FWS position is not considered when determining a student’s eligibility for federal or state need-based aid.

 It depends on the financial aid package of the individual student.
-For questions about eligibility or to explore an increase in the award amount, contact APU’s Student Services Center (ssc@apu.edu).
+For questions about eligibility or to explore an increase in the award amount, contact APU’s Student Services Center at ssc@apu.edu.

 Work schedules for Federal Work-Study jobs often offer flexibility to accommodate your class schedule.
 You may be able to work around your academic commitments, but the specific arrangements will depend on the requirements of your position and your employer.